mgsosna/mattsosna.com/_posts/data_engineering/2021-12-01-Intermediate-SQL.md

 </center>

 ### `WITH`
-Let's cover one final technique, one that will empower us to write complex queries by stringing together subqueries. **`WITH` lets us name a subquery,** meaning we can then reference that subquery's results elsewhere.
+Let's end this section by covering a technique that will empower us to write queries as complex as we can imagine, simply by stringing together subqueries. **`WITH` lets us name a subquery,** meaning we can then reference that subquery's results elsewhere.

 Let's say, for example, that we want to label whether students' scores in `grades` are higher than their average score.
 Knocking this out in one query seems straightforward $-$ we just need to calculate each average with a `GROUP BY` and then do something like `g.score > avg`, right?
 Let's start with the `GROUP BY` aggregation.